ietf-wg-privacypass/draft-ietf-privacypass-key-consistency/draft-wood-key-consistency.md

 {: #fig-disc-proxy title="Single Proxy Discovery Example"}

 If this proxy is trusted, then all users which request a key from this server are assured they have a consistent view of the server key.

-## Untrusted Proxy Discovery {#shared-proxy}.

-In this model, there exists a shared, untrusted proxy that clients can use to fetch keys from servers.
-Without additional steps by clients, operational risks may arise:
+However, if this proxy is not trusted, operational risks may arise:

 - The proxy can collude with the server to give per-user keys to clients.
 - The proxy can give all users a key owned by the proxy, and either collude with the server to use this